tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/api/resources/users/index.md

 #### List Users with Search

-> Listing users with search is an {% api_lifecycle ea %} feature and should not be used as a part of any critical flows, like authentication.
+> Listing users with search is an <ApiLifecycle access="ea" /> feature and should not be used as a part of any critical flows, like authentication.

 Searches for users based on the properties specified in the search parameter (case insensitive)